naoshibaikyu/wilyswarriors/CR_S1_PIEASS_ACT2.md

 MagmaAnnoyed: Eh?

-GalaxyHappy: You said booty and... oh...
+GalaxyHappy: You said booty and...

+MagmaAnnoyed: Ye think that's funny?
+Making a fool out yer leader?

+GalaxyShocked: Um...!!

 MagmaAngry: I know what job ye scallywag will have now...
 You shall clean the poop deck whenever it's a mess and do absolutely nothing else! 'less you want to be shark bait...

 GalaxyShocked: (°ロ°)

-Galaxy: Wait, if I have to clean the *poop* deck while it's dirty, doesn't this mean I always have to clean it because-
+Galaxy: Wait, why have a *poop* deck when we have a toilet-

 MagmaAngry: ...

-GalaxyShocked: Heh.
-Heh.
-Get it?
-Because... poo...
+Galaxy: G...Get it?
+Get the pun?

 MagmaAngry: ...

+GalaxyShocked: Nevermind!
+I didn't say anything!!

 Hornet: Hey, you chucklefucks!
 What am I suppose to do?!